 This layer identifies DNS-over-HTTPS (DoH) traffic within HTTPS connections.
 To achieve this, we trained a DoH classifier that operates on bi-directional flow records as input.
 To extract relevant information from the flow records, we calculated statistical values such as standard deviation, mean, and variance from packet sizes and inter-packet arrival times.
 These values were then grouped into three categories: incoming, outgoing, and combined.
-After grouping, we used a robust scaler to scale the values according to the interquartile range and then used them as features for the model.
-The required data preparation and cleaning are described next within this section.
+After grouping, we adjusted the values according to the interquartile range using a robust scaler and then used them as features for the model.

 1) Data Preparation: The main dataset used for training and evaluation of the DoH classification models was the collection of DoH traffic provided in [7].
-Network flows from the dataset were extracted using the IPFIXprobe tool, configured to collect the first 100 packets.
-To classify DNS-over-HTTPS (DoH) and non-DoH traffic, statistically significant HTTPS flows with at least 3 packets were filtered and labeled using an accompanied list of DoH resolvers IP addresses.
-Using this approach, we obtained a total of $150.10^3$ generated DoH, $125.10^3$ real-world DoH, and $75.10^3$ real-world HTTPS traffic samples, respectively.
+Network flows from the dataset were extracted using the IPFIXprobe tool1, configured to collect the first 100 packets.
+HTTPS flows were tagged using a list of known DoH resolvers.
+The dataset provided